MathHubInfo/mhd/README.md

 ## Tests & Code Style

-For the backend, tests for every important feature exist, and are run by Travis CI on every commit.
+For the backend, tests for every important feature exist, and are run by GitHub Actions on every commit.
 Note that tests are run both on `sqlite` and `postgres`.

 To be able to run the tests, you first need to install the development dependencies: